noemi00/Q42---Rijksmuseum-recommender-system/README.md

 ---
 ## Database
-For the database docker images are used.
+For the database, docker images are used.
 Create a .env file in the root of the project containing the following environment variables:

 POSTGRES_PASSWORD={pwd} \
 POSTGRES_DB=rtls-visualistion \